Altermagnetic phase transition in a Lieb metal

-A new chapter on broadening the phenomenological scope of exotic magnetic order has started with the discovery of a seemingly unprecedented type of magnetic order in 2019, now termed altermagnetism (AM)~\cite{Hayami2019, Smejkal2020, Yuan2020, Ma2021, Marzin2021, Tamang2024}.
+A new chapter on broadening the phenomenological scope of exotic magnetic order has started with the discovery of a seemingly unprecedented type of magnetic order in 2019, now termed altermagnetism (AM) ~\cite{Smejkal2020,Naka2019,Ahn2019,Hayami2019,Yuan2020,10.1063/5.0005017,PhysRevLett.126.127701,Feng2022,PhysRevB.102.075112,PhysRevMaterials.5.014409,PhysRevB.102.144441,Ma2021, Marzin2021, Tamang2024}.
 The key driving interest rests upon the potential use of AMs for spintronics, as their energetically spin-split magnetic excitations, along with zero net magnetization, advantageously combine antiferromagnetic and ferromagnetic features for technological utilization~\cite{Gonzalez2021, Shao2021, Smejkal2022b, Guo2024}.
 A collinear AM is designed such that sites with opposite-spin orientation transform into each other by spatial rotation~\cite{Zeng2024, Cheong2024}.
-While this conceptually resembles the intertwining of time reversal and point group symmetry related to spin Pomeranchuk instabilities, a core insight embodied by the rising AM research domain is that such intertwining can just as well be more trivially achieved in a scale-separated cascade of transitions: As of now, the aspired abundance of AMs builds on the formation of anisotropies at the crystal field energy scale, followed by an independent magnetic transition determined by local moments and additional low-energy electronic scales~\cite{Smejkal2022, Smejkal2022a}.
+While this conceptually resembles the intertwining of time reversal and point group symmetry related to spin Pomeranchuk instabilities, a core insight embodied by the rising AM research domain is that such intertwining can just as well be more trivially achieved in a scale-separated cascade of transitions: A few proposals start from the formation of magnetic moments at high energy combined with a subsequent rotation symmetry breaking at lower energies~\cite{Brekke2023, Maeland2024, Bose2024, zhao2025altermagnetism}.
+As of now, the aspired abundance of AMs, however, mainly builds on the formation of anisotropies at the crystal field energy scale, followed by an independent magnetic transition determined by local moments and additional low-energy electronic scales~\cite{Smejkal2022, Smejkal2022a}.
 A complete magnetic analogue of unconventional superconducting pairing, however, would only be resembled by the microscopic realization of a metallic parent state subject to a single phase transition into AM order~\cite{Pomeranchuk1958, Chubukov2018}.